modalitysystems/modalitysoftware-docs/CreateTeam/deployteamsapp.md

 > NOTE A user can only be assigned to 1 app settings policy so this will remove them from the policy that they are currenlty assigned too

-## User Consent for Create Team App Client
+## User Consent for CreateTeam App Client

 When a user first launches the App from within Microsoft Team, they are required to provide consent for their details to be accessed by the App